-The Site is on the south eastern edge of Rolleston, and adjoining the proposed District Park.
+The Site is on the south western edge of Rolleston, and adjoining several plan change application sites.
 It will achieve consolidated, well designed and sustainable growth in and around the existing Rolleston urban area.
 It is a logical extension of a well-established township that has undergone significant planned and managed recent growth in terms of the Rolleston Structure Plan that is well designed and connected with the existing urban areas creating sustainable suburban communities.

-This proposed rezoning and associated provisions including ODP Area 5 will continue that approach.
+This proposed rezoning and associated provisions including the ODP will continue that approach.